alexandrelamberty/hortus-web-app/README.md

 ## Architecture

 This web application is based on React and run as a Docker service.
-It commmunicate via HTTP with the [Hortus API](https://github.com/alexandrelamberty/hortus-api) service.
+It communicate via HTTP with the [Hortus API](https://github.com/alexandrelamberty/hortus-api) service.

 ## Technologies, languages, frameworks